 We acknowledge several ethical dimensions related to this work:

-\paragraph{Defensive Nature} This research is strictly defensive.
+\paragraph{Defensive Nature.} This research is strictly defensive.
 We do not introduce new attack vectors or datasets of harmful prompts.
-Instead, we focus on detecting and neutralizing existing threats, aiming to strengthen the security posture of LVLMs. \paragraph{Data and Model Usage} All experiments were conducted using publicly available, open-weight models and established academic datasets.
+Instead, we focus on detecting and neutralizing existing threats, aiming to strengthen the security posture of LVLMs. \paragraph{Data and Model Usage.} All experiments were conducted using publicly available, open-weight models and established academic datasets.
 Our use of these artifacts is consistent with their licenses and intended research purposes, such as benchmarking model capabilities and safety evaluations.
 By design, the malicious datasets used for training and evaluation contain prompts intended to be harmful or offensive; this content is necessary for the explicit purpose of developing and testing a safety detector.
 The benign datasets were sourced from established academic corpora that were previously vetted for public release.
-We did not find any personally identifiable information (PII) in our use of the data; no new user data was collected, and no sensitive information is reproduced in this paper. \paragraph{Potential for Adversarial Adaptation} While our method is a defense, any public research into safety mechanisms could potentially be studied by adversarial actors to devise more sophisticated attacks that attempt to circumvent it.
-We believe the benefit of sharing a strong, generalizable defense with the research community and developers outweighs this risk, as it fosters a more secure AI ecosystem overall. \paragraph{False Positives and Over-Rejection} No detection system is perfect, and there remains a risk of false positives, where a benign prompt is incorrectly flagged as malicious.
+No new user data was collected, and no sensitive information is reproduced in this paper. \paragraph{Potential for Adversarial Adaptation.} While our method is a defense, any public research into safety mechanisms could potentially be studied by adversarial actors to devise more sophisticated attacks that attempt to circumvent it.
+We believe the benefit of sharing a strong, generalizable defense with the research community and developers outweighs this risk, as it fosters a more secure AI ecosystem overall. \paragraph{False Positives and Over-Refusal.} No detection system is perfect, and there remains a risk of false positives, where a benign prompt is incorrectly flagged as malicious.
 This could lead to unintended censorship or a degraded user experience.
-We show that our methods achieve a low false positive rate, and we stress that any real-world deployment of this technology should involve careful calibration of the detection threshold to balance safety with model utility. \paragraph{Responsible Usage of AI in This Paper} This paper made limited use of generative AI tools (specifically, ChatGPT and Gemini) in accordance with the ACL Policy on Publication Ethics.
-The use was restricted to: (1) assistance purely with the language of the paper, such as paraphrasing and polishing for clarity and fluency; and (2) literature search support to help identify relevant references.
+We show that our methods achieve a low false positive rate, and we stress that any real-world deployment of this technology should involve careful calibration of the detection threshold to balance safety with model utility. \paragraph{Responsible Usage of AI in This Paper.} This paper made limited use of generative AI tools (specifically, ChatGPT and Gemini) in accordance with the ACL Policy on Publication Ethics.
+The use was restricted to assistance purely with the language of the paper, such as paraphrasing and polishing for clarity and fluency.
 No generative AI tools were used to create, analyze, or interpret research content, and all substantive intellectual contributions were made solely by the authors.